 New VET Student Loans program

-The Australian Government has announced that VET Student Loans will be introduced on 1 January 2017, replacing the current VET FEE‑HELP scheme.
+VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme, which ceased on 31 December 2016.
 More information about the new VET Student Loans program is available.

 Storing CAFs electronically and destroying paper copies

 Commonwealth Assistance Forms (CAFs) are Commonwealth records and as such are subject to the Archives Act 1983 and Records Authorities (RA) issued by the National Archives of Australia from time to time.